10 films for $50 with punch card

 Pay lot 360 (now only $1/hour!), across from the buffalo statue and next to the Duane Physics tower, is closest to Muenzinger.
 Free parking can be found after 5pm at the meters along Colorado Ave east of Folsom stadium and along University Ave west of Macky.

-Gasoline Lollipops in person • Muenzinger Auditorium
+Members of Gasoline Lollipops in person • Muenzinger Auditorium

 Local musicians pick a favorite film.
 This Tom Waits concert film is not otherwise availale in any format except out-of-print VHS tapes.
 The film print is being made available by a private collector.